asma-hachaichi/Hacker-news-clone/README.md

 ## Acknowledgments

-The project is based on the Hacker News website (https://news.ycombinator.com/) Data is fetched using the Hacker News API (https://github.com/HackerNews/API)
+The project is based on the Hacker News website (https://news.ycombinator.com/) <br />
+Data is fetched using the Hacker News API (https://github.com/HackerNews/API) <br />